timsayshey/wheelie/README.md

 ##### Built on CFWheels and Lucee 5 - Inspired by Wordpress and Xindi

-Wheelie is an open source content management system for CFML, created by [EiQ Interactive LLC](https://eiqinteractive.com). wheelie has been designed to be used by marketing departments, web designers and developers.
+Wheelie is an open source content management system for CFML, created by [EiQ Interactive LLC](https://eiqinteractive.com).
+Wheelie was designed to be used by marketing departments, web designers and developers.

 ##### Demo: [https://wheeliecms.herokuapp.com](https://wheeliecms.herokuapp.com)
 ##### Note: If you get an "Application Error" message just hit refresh, that's a Heroku bug caused by sleep mode